ibra-kdbra/Cpp_Projects/README.md

 ### [StaticPageGen](./staticpagegen)

-staticpagegen is a tool used to generate static pages for directory hierarchies which uses the simplest possible form for the protocols it supports.
+`staticpagegen` is a tool used to generate static pages for directory hierarchies, using the simplest possible form for the protocols it supports.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>

 #

 ### [SystemMonitor](./SystemMonitor)

-This repository contains the result of the second project of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
-The project concerns a system monitor for the Linux Operating System, which depends on [ncurses](https://www.gnu.org/software/ncurses/) library.
+This project contains the result of the second project of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+The project involves creating a system monitor for the Linux Operating System, which depends on the [ncurses](https://www.gnu.org/software/ncurses/) library.
 <div align="right">
 <a href="#projects-titles"> 📚 </a>
 </div>